ChrisPritchard/fsharp-gamecore-imgui/README.md

 # fsharp-gamecore-imgui

+> **Note:** this package is very old and is now deprecated.
+The version of ImGui used has been significantly updated and the wrapper is now breaking.
+Plus, ultimately, if you wanted to use ImGui.NET, there is nothing stopping you from using the C# package in a F# project - the wrapper was only really so it could be used with https://github.com/ChrisPritchard/fsharp-gamecore, which itself is more of a proof of concept.

 Integrates ImGui.NET into FSharp-Gamecore.
 [ImGui.NET](https://github.com/mellinoe/ImGui.NET) is an excellent project by [mellinoe](https://github.com/mellinoe) that wraps [Dear ImGui](https://github.com/ocornut/imgui) by [ocornut](https://github.com/ocornut)

 This project provides a custom game loop class (easily runnable via the game runner method [runImGuiGame](https://github.com/ChrisPritchard/fsharp-gamecore-imgui/blob/master/src/GameRunner.fs#L7)) that includes an integrated XNA/Monogame renderer for ImGui invocations.